 In September 2011, the Company entered into a farm-in transaction with a wholly owned subsidiary of TransAtlantic Petroleum Ltd. ("TransAtlantic"), to earn a 50% interest in a future production concession ("Etropole concession") in Bulgaria.
-The application for the Etropole concession was submitted in November 2011 and amended in April 2012, but the concession has not yet been granted.
-In exchange for the Company's 50% undivided interest in the Etropole concession, the Company is expected to fund up to US\$20 million of drilling and completion costs.
+The application for the Etropole concession was submitted in November 2011, amended in April 2012 and denied in July 2014.
+The denial was partially due to the ban on fracture stimulation enacted by the Bulgarian Parliament in January 2012.
+In August 2014, TransAtlantic and the Company filed a formal appeal to the denial of the Etropole concession.
+In exchange for the Company's 50% undivided interest in the Etropole concession, the Company is expected to fund up to US\$20 million of drilling, completion costs and additional aggregate acreage payments.

-As at March 31, 2014, the Company has funded a total of US\$7,492,122 (Cdn\$7,570,435) towards the drilling of a 3,190 m (10,466 ft.) exploration well on the A-Lovech exploration license, which targets the Middle Jurassic Etropole formation.
+As at June 30, 2014, the Company has funded a total of US\$7,492,122 (Cdn\$7,570,435) towards the drilling of a 3,190 m (10,466 ft.) exploration well on the A-Lovech exploration license, which targets the Middle Jurassic Etropole formation.
 The remaining US\$7.5 million is expected to be used to drill a second well or for other exploration activities on the Etropole concession after the concession has been granted.
 If the Etropole concession is granted and the concession covers an aggregate amount equal to or greater than 200,000 acres, then an additional US\$5 million is payable to TransAtlantic.